What about watching an Italian movie tonight?

 However, while I was jotting down notes to compile the list, I realized I kept on adding movies by the same director.
 At first, I thought I should remove some of them, to give you a broader list of movies, but somehow I was not able to make a choice: I simply thought all of them were worth watching!

-So I decided to make a whole post about such movie director because he makes great movies, which are not only very entertaining but also portray the Italian life and culture – especially that of provincial Italian towns – in a very detailed and accurate way.
+So I decided to make a whole post about this movie director because he makes great movies, which are not only very entertaining but also portray the Italian life and culture – especially that of provincial Italian towns – in a very detailed and accurate way.

 His name is Paolo Virzì and, after writing this post, I came to realize that he is my favorite contemporary Italian movie director, since I really liked all the movies by him I have watched – I still miss a few of them, I need to catch up soon.
-Here below, you’ll find my favorite movies, which I decided to list in chronological order, so don’t take it a sort of chart.
+Here below, you’ll find my favorite movies, which I decided to list in chronological order, so please don’t take it a sort of chart.

 La bella vita (Living it up)